 Yucca Valley (Deserts)

-California is big—nearly 800 miles/1287 kilometres from the Oregon border to the north all the way to the Mexican border just south of San Diego, and an average of roughly 200 miles/321 kilometres wide.
+California is big—nearly 1280 kilometres from the Oregon border to the north all the way to the Mexican border just south of San Diego, and an average of roughly 320 kilometres wide.
 Fortunately, California also has a lot of airports, so flying is relatively easy, and a great way to get around the state, especially if your time is limited.
-Easy airport access also makes fly/drive vacations an attractive option.
+Easy airport access also makes fly/drive holidays an attractive option.